Maurice Hinchey: Bush administration's warrantless surveillance program

 After the New York Times first disclosed the existence of the Bush administration's warrantless surveillance program in late 2005, Hinchey was among the earliest members of Congress to criticize the program.
 Not long after, Hinchey—along with three other House Democrats—John Lewis of Georgia, Henry Waxman of California, and Lynn Woolsey of California—wrote the Justice Department, requesting an investigation to determine whether Bush administration violated any laws in authorizing and carrying out the program.
 As a result, the Justice Department's Office of Professional Responsibility (OPR) commenced an investigation.
 It was later disclosed the OPR investigation was closed when President Bush refused to allow the Justice Department attorneys who were to conduct the investigation to have the security clearances to conduct the inquiry.
 After a public outcry, President Bush capitulated and allowed the investigators to have their security clearances so they could conduct the inquiry.

 1994 gun incident

 In December 1994, Hinchey was issued a summons after X-ray machines at Washington National Airport found a loaded .32-caliber handgun in his carry-on luggage before he boarded a flight.
 Hinchey claims to have forgotten the handgun was in his luggage.
 He pleaded no contest and was fined.

+Hinchey was informally advised to carry a handgun for personal protection by NYS Law Enforcement investigators when, as Chair of the NYS Assembly Environmental Conservation Committee, he conducted a major investigation into the repeated dumping of toxic waste into an Orange County NY Landfill by Organized Crime.
+The advice was given after the mysterious disappearance of a key worker at the landfill.